sadra-hatami/Mathematics-Toolbox/README.md

 | **Surface** | Microsoft Surface tablets and 2-in-1 devices | Larger touch-friendly UI adapted for Surface |
 | **Android** | Android phones and tablets | Mobile-optimized edition |

-All versions share the same 40 tools and educational vision, adapted to each platform.
+All versions share the same 40 tools and educational vision, adapted to each platform, except for the Android version which is slightly simpler.

 The **web companion** is available at: